The bold and big thinking of Indian leaders is pushing India to become a $30 trillion economy in the next 30 years.

 MSME sector is growing at 10%, which needs to be escalated by establishing MSME in small town and villages and connect them through digital platforms owned and run by the MSME sector in the local language also.
 The State Governments should relax or defer the labour law applicability on MSME sector and incentivise them link with their production for the next few years.
 The Government should strictly implement the ‘Credit Guarantee Fund Scheme’ to make available collateral-free credit upto Rs 2 crore to the MSME sector.
 They should also ensure that the banks approve the loan to the MSMEs and the purpose of bringing this scheme doesn’t get defeated.
 The Government shall also focus on developing the agricultural sector by allowing investment through farmer-business-government model where Government needs to allow investment by businesses and the minimum price should be controlled by the Government.

-Do we actually know where the world will be after the next 6 months?
+Do we actually know where will the world be after 6 months?
 As the Corona Virus pandemic gradually spreads its claws all over the world, we are trying hard, joining hands, trying to fight the destruction to make the mother earth sustainable.
 We are maintaining social distancing and lockdown to tackle the ill effects of the virus; the businesses have pressed the pause button and the whole economy is witnessing a downfall.
 The stock markets were the first in the line to get affected.
 The travel industry has been massively hit since there were restrictions in travel and gradually it has put a check in the domestic and international travel, although the supermarkets and the online groceries have witnessed a high demand due to the social distancing and the lockdown.
 Immediately after the outbreak, people had been piling groceries at their home.
 There has been a major drop in the air pollution post the lockdown and we could see the nature dancing in its own rhythm.

 Although the lockdown resulted in a halt in the manufacturing and production chain all round the world, but it is likely that the countries like India, with cheap labour will climb the ladder and end up starting inhouse manufacturing and exports.
 According to Customs statistics, China’s foreign trade volume in 2019 stood at RMB31.54 trillion, up by 3.4% year-on-year (similarly hereinafter).
 Exports rose by 5% to RMB17.23 trillion and imports grew by 1.6% to RMB14.31 trillion.
 The trade surplus increased by 25.4% to RMB 2.92 trillion.
 In 2019, China’s foreign trade registered a momentum of improving quality amid overall stability.
 The People’s Republic of China shipped US$2.499 trillion worth of goods around the globe in 2019 along with its various other partner countries.
 As per the latest available data, it may be seen that approx. 60.2% of products were exported from China and bought by importers in: the United States (16.8% of the global total), Hong Kong (11.2%), Japan (5.7%), South Korea (4.4%), Vietnam (3.9%), Germany (3.2%), India (3.0%), Netherlands (3%), United Kingdom (2.5%), Taiwan (2.2%), Singapore (also 2.2%) and Malaysia (2.1%).
 With the closing down of the manufacturing and distribution units in China there has been a major drift and scarcity of the imported products and the small scale distribution channels.
 China posted a $295.8 billion trade surplus with the United States in 2019.